dgmouris/zero_to_api/README.md

 - a restful testing program, this is going to act as our client (more on that soon):
     - [Firefox rest client add on](https://addons.mozilla.org/en-CA/firefox/addon/restclient/)
     - [Chrome rest client add on](https://chrome.google.com/webstore/detail/rest-ape-advanced-api-tes/ohalacbnhbfllngjcgnejjdgmhbkcnld?hl=en)
+- I'm going to do this all in Ubuntu, so instructions will be a bit different but similar for mac and windows.
+    - On windows you'll need to use powershell, WSL (windows subsystem for linux)
+    - On Mac you'll need to use terminal or bash.

+### Knowledge that's nice to have but not necessary
 - git (if you want to clone the repo later.)
 - Some basic knowledge of django is great but it's alright if you don't.
 What do you need to know?
     - It's a web framework that you can serve small and large websites (how big?
 Instagram big).
-- I'm going to do this all in Ubuntu, so instructions will be a bit different but similar for mac and windows.
-    - On windows you'll need to use powershell, WSL (windows subsystem for linux)
-    - On Mac you'll need to use powershell

 ## What are we going to do?
-- talk about restful apis
+- talk about restful apis and where to find othes.

 - the full shabang of building our api below.
    - create a django project